-One of the most often asked questions is "what size pot do you need for growing tomatoes?"
-So we looked at lots of sources and this is what we concluded.
+To answer this we looked at lots of sources and this is what we concluded.
 Perceived wisdom is that the ideal pot size is 18-inch (45cm) diameter for determinate tomatoes and 24-inches (60cm) diameter for indeterminate tomatoes.
 That is 30L to 60L of compost.
 If you want to grow tomatoes like this then hop over to this blog post Grow at Home Tomatoes which will tell you all you need to know.
 But what if you could do it with a lot less compost - maybe 5L?
 We have been running an experiment to prove this is possible.
 We have concluded that it is not only possible but actually quite easy.
 Our plants have been producing vines of lovely rosy tomatoes for a couple of weeks now so its time to share the secrets.

 The first thing you need is a Vigoroot 5L planter.
 This special fabric allows the roots to Air Prune.
 If you haven't heard of this before then it is a way to get a super efficient root system.
 The roots grow out from the centre and through the porous Vigoroot fabric.
 When they hit the air the root end dies off.
 This causes the plant to send more roots out from the centre.
 As you will see from the diagram below this means that you get lots of small effective roots rather than long pot bound roots.